mmr116/document-search-using-vector-embeddings-openai-rag/README.md

 # Key features

-**PDF document ingestion**: Users can upload PDF document for information retrieval.
+**PDF document ingestion**: Users can upload PDF document through the web interface for information retrieval.

 **Generate vector embeddings**: Text content is extracted from the PDF and split into smaller chunks using Langchain.
 Embeddings are generated for each chunk using OpenAI's text embedding model (e.g., text-embedding-ada-002).